henriquelalves/simple_dungeon_demo/README.md

 ## How to modify the dungeon
 The Dungeon-Making process is pretty much modifying the already existing dungeon with the GridMap node - you can replace every Wall, Door and Key in this way.
 Just remember to change the size of the dungeon on the Root Script!

+## To-do:
+* Fog effect, preferably using a shader.
+* An automatic way to create the floor and the ceiling, without setting up the quad above and below the dungeon.